 Anyone in the rental housing industry will admit it is impossible to avoid problems altogether in a tenant-landlord or tenant-property manager relationship.
 It simply comes with the territory.
 However, you can reduce conflict and maintain a good working relationship by keeping your cool and behaving in a mature, responsible manner.
 Always let your tenant know when or how they can contact you and what to do in case of an emergency or if they need to contact you outside normal working hours.
 Never lose your temper or let go of your professionalism.
 Do not resort to threats or screaming, even if the other person does so.
 If you feel that the situation is becoming dangerous or unsafe, withdraw and inform the concerned authorities.

 Kurt Jacobson is a snowboarding enthusiast with a background in real estate.
 Having moved 11 times in the past nine years, he thrives on helping others learn from his experiences.
-When he’s not out shredding the mountain, he writes about all things rental related for the website RentFinder.co.
+When he’s not out shredding the mountain, he writes about all things rental related for RentFinder.co.